About the University

 For every dollar California invests in CSUSB, the university returns $6.62 of positive economic activity, a seven-fold return on the state’s investment.
 When the impact of enhanced alumni earnings is included, $31.70 in statewide industry activity is generated.
 CSUSB’s impact has supported an additional 10,500 jobs, generated $1.5 billion in industry activity, and generated $118 million in state and local tax revenue.

-With more than 2,000 employees, Cal State San Bernardino is one of the largest employers in the region.
-In addition to supporting job creation and reducing unemployment, CSUSB graduates over 5,000 students every year.
-Sixty-five percent of alumni remain in the region, further strengthening and growing the Inland Empire economy.
+With more than 2,500 employees, Cal State San Bernardino is one of the largest employers in the region.
+In addition to supporting job creation and reducing unemployment, 67% of alumni remain in the region, further strengthening and growing the Inland Empire economy.

 As an additional clear benefit of a college degree, the latest data shows that Californians with a four-year college degree are more likely to be employed than those without one.